 Thick Oxide Applications:

-This layer is generally used as a barrier on thick-film silicon on insulator wafers between the handle and carrier wafer.
+Wet thermal oxide is generally used as a barrier on thick-film silicon on insulator wafers between the handle and carrier wafer.
 It is a consumable in chemical mechanical planarization (CMP) for breaking in tools and pads.

 Particle-sensitive oxide is the process of growing thermal oxide on a substrate while adding the fewest number of particles during the growth process.
 In order to protect the wafers from particles, all processing takes place in a cleanroom.
 The starting wafers must also have low particle count and be in original factory packaging to minimize particle contamination.